quartztz/rsnamer/README.md

 #### install

+clone the source code, or download and extract the tarball from the `releases` section, then run `cargo install --path .`

-depends on rofi for now. clone, run `cargo build --release`, and create a symlink to somewhere in your path if you wish.
+depends on rofi for now.

 #### config